-If you are interested in being a part of the LGB please speak to Ms Burke or Miss Jesson.
+If you are interested in being a part of the LGB please speak to Miss Needham or Miss Jesson.

 As part of the DSAMAT, Totternhoe CE Academy operates under an agreed Governance Scheme of Delegation.
 The Governance Scheme of Delegation provides for certain functions to be carried out by one or more of the following;

 For more info about the role of each level of governorship and responsibility see link: http://stalbansdmat.co.uk/governance/